Identify Any PBN | Definitive Guide with an Easy Checklist

-You might be looking for opportunities to get backlinks for your site or your client’s site, you might have come across a good deal.
-In Fact, a deal that might have been too good to be true.
+You might be looking for opportunities to get backlinks for your site or your client’s site; you might have come across a good deal.
+A deal that might have been too good to be true.

-Is your SEO agency presenting you with a report – with an enormous number of backlinks, created in a very short time, that too with exemplary results.
-You are now in doubt that the agency might have used some shortcuts…
+Is your SEO agency presenting you with a report with an enormous number of backlinks created in a very short time, and that too with exemplary results?
+You are now doubtful that the agency might have used some shortcuts.

-I am going to show you some tricks that PBN’s use and tricks that you can easily identify.
-I am going to do it with pbn sites examples.
+I will show you some tricks that PBNs use and that you can easily identify.
+I am going to use Pbn site examples.

-Please note that each of these methods are not to be taken in isolation.
-You should look at all the factors for identifying PBNs.
+Please note that each of these methods should not be used in isolation.
+You should consider all the factors when identifying PBNs.

 What’s in this article: